icebearwillhuntthemdown/TIL-Today-I-Learnt/SQL/Select, From, and Order By.md

-## Evaluation order
+# Evaluation order
 1. from
-2. select
+2. where
+3. group by
+4. having
+5. select   * column alias is not available above select
+6. distinct
-3. order by
+7. order by
+8. limit

 ## Select
 - concatenator operator `||`